tanema/amore/README.md

 # amore

-An experimental/WIP game framework based on the API and workflow of Love 2D.
-It is by no means stable
+An experimental/WIP game framework based on the API and workflow of Love 2D with usage of sdl2 and opengl 2.1.
+It is by no means stable.

 Objectives
 ==========
-* Enable making games fast
+* Enable making games easy, fast and fun with access still available to underlying mechanics.
-* Making games portable
+* Making games portable, cross platform and with a single executable deployment strategy.

 Requirements
 ============